VISITOR RESTRICTIONS & REQUIREMENTS

 - Cancer Program - For scheduled outpatient cancer appointments with a provider, the patient may have one essential visitor accompany them.
 This does not include appointments for lab work, medical treatment, or diagnostic imaging.

-- Emergency Department - 24 hours, one essential visitor per patient- may not enter until the patient has been brought in from the waiting room.
-Department will contact when visitors can enter.
-May not wait in the waiting room.
+- Emergency Department - 24 hours, one essential visitor per patient- may not enter until the patient has been brought in from the waiting room except for pediatric patients or patients who require a support person due to an underlying condition or mobility issue.
+Department will inform visitors when they can enter the ED.

 - Lab and Diagnostic Imaging - Patients with profound disabilities that are determined by clinical teams to require the personal support of a family member/caregiver will be allowed one essential visitor who will remain with the patient for the entire visit or in a space designated by the clinical team if a procedure requires it.